FAIMS/burial-mounds-web/README.md

 User will need to have basic understanding of Python3 to make modification to the scripts provided in the *\_imports* folder, the user will at least need basic understanding of topics such as, variables, `if` statements and functions.

-User will need to make modification to the *record.html* page to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating.
+User will need to make modification to the *record.html* page to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating to modify the layout for *record.html*.

 It is recommended to also have basic understanding of CSS and Javascript, however it is not required if user wish to just generate a data driven website without any further customisation.